andyzhangx/demo/llm/kubecon-na-2026-cfp-pd-disaggregation.md

 LLM inference has two phases with very different resource profiles: prefill is compute-bound, decode is memory-bound.
 Running both on the same GPU pool wastes resources and hurts latency.
 Prefill/Decode (P/D) disaggregation splits them onto dedicated pools — but wiring up intelligent routing, KV cache transfer, sidecar orchestration, and per-role autoscaling is complex.

 We'll show how KAITO's MultiRoleInference CRD and llm-d inference scheduler make this a single 20-line YAML on Kubernetes.
-Built entirely on Gateway API Inference Extension, the system uses llm-d's EPP plugin chain for P/D-aware routing, NixlConnector for zero-copy KV cache transfer, and KEDA for independent prefill/decode autoscaling.
+Built entirely on Gateway API Inference Extension, the system uses llm-d's EPP plugin chain for P/D-aware routing, NixlConnector for zero-copy KV cache transfer, and KEDA for independent prefill/decode autoscaling — all Kubernetes-native, all open source.

-Live demo: deploy disaggregated inference for a large model, visualize routing decisions in real-time, and show per-role autoscaling responding to load — all Kubernetes-native, all open source.

 ---